leanleon93/BnsDatafilePlugin_AnimationRemover/README.md

 ## Config
 - The config file must be located at: `Documents/BNS/animfilter_config.xml`
 - Please check the example config file for the correct format: [animfilter_config.xml](animfilter_config.xml)
+- You can add multiple profiles for different scenarios
 - The profiles can also be edited in-game using the pluginloader gui

 ## Extra options